vgs-samples/vgs-google-apple-pay-react/README.md

 #### Note: You will need to run the local server in HTTPS for Apple Pay

 The Apple Pay button will not display on a non-HTTPS domain.
-You can trust the included ca.crt (localhost), or configure it your own way.
+You can trust the included ca.cer (localhost), or configure it your own way.

 More information: